 Children learn from parent/grown-up behaviour, so don’t forget to look after your own emotional and psychological well-being.
 If you're stressed and anxious then your children are likely to pick up on that, and might feel the same.
 Take measures to be calm and happy as much as possible.
 Children will look to parents to determine how to react to situations, so try to stay calm and react in a way that makes your children feel safe too.
 Often easier said than done, but it's a good goal to have!

 Avoiding situations that make your child feel anxious can sometimes just prolong agony.
 By teaching your child to face their fears they learn that anxiety naturally subsides with time and the feeling goes away.
 The body is designed to reduce anxious feelings and calm down after about 20-45 minutes of being in an stressful situation.

 It's so important for children to get enough sleep; it really does makes a difference to their coping abilities.
 Try to stick to the same bedtime every night, even at weekends and in holiday times too.

 A thirty minute pre-bedtime routine can work wonders for winding down before sleep.
 Try to avoid using screens as a part of this routine as this can have the opposite effect.

-Encourage your child to express anxiety – if your child seems anxious or scared try not to say phrases such as “no, you’re not!” or “you’re fine!” as this can lead them to believe you don’t listen or understand.
+If your child seems anxious or scared try not to say phrases such as “no, you’re not!” or “you’re fine!” as this can lead them to believe you don’t listen or understand.
 Validate your child’s experience and have a loving discussion about their fears.

-Help your child learn how to problem solve – encourage your child to find their own solutions.
+Encourage your child to find their own solutions.
 This helps to build confidence that they can deal with difficult situations.
 Don’t solve the problem for them but if they struggle to suggest a solution you could suggest a few and encourage them to pick one they feel would work, giving them the feeling they are in control of the outcome.